Surfshark vs ExpressVPN: which VPN is better?

 Surfshark’s apps are modern looking, easy to use, and nicely developed.
 The applications are also pretty easy to navigate and use even for beginners.

 Both Windows and macOS versions don’t have the map interface, instead, Surfshark has a list of countries and servers for you to pick from.
-Additionally, the Windows app is slightly better than the macOS version, since the mac version lacks the bypasser feature.
+Additionally, the Windows app is slightly better than the macOS version, as it lacks the Bypasser feature.

-On the other hand, if you like slick and modern applications, you won’t be too impressed by the Windows and macOS apps of ExpressVPN.
-However, if you manage to look past the appearances, you’ll actually find something worth exploring.
+If you like slick and modern applications, you won’t be too impressed by the Windows and macOS apps of ExpressVPN.

 The best thing is that both apps have the same features, which is quite rare, as most VPNs usually mishandle their macOS applications.
 Here, we have a kill switch, stealth servers, and all the other features mentioned before.